What is Thresh?

 Top = highest-scored posts (best for research).
 Hot = trending now.
 New = most recent.
 Rising = gaining momentum.
 Controversial = most divided (low upvote_ratio).

-Searches post titles.
-Leave empty to collect everything matching your sort/time settings.
+Searches the subreddit for this term.
+Leave empty to gather everything matching your sort/time settings.
+(Keyword searches are a single page.)

 Building Bigger Datasets

 Each collection is saved separately in your browser.
-All exports include full provenance documentation, so every dataset is replicable regardless of when or how you collected it.
+All exports include full provenance documentation, so every dataset is replicable regardless of when or how you gathered it.

 No Data Yet